NNM Examples¶

 Kneron Neural Network Management (NNM) is a Kneron-developed, Linux-based framework, which allows users to access AI device on chip.

-All the examples to be talked about has followed the basic AI flow mentioned in Introduction, but expended into 4 threads for optimization.
+All the examples discussed follow the basic AI flow mentioned in Introduction, but are expanded into four threads for optimization.

-This thread is used for producing the images to be inference by AI deivce in KNEO Pi.
+This thread is used for producing the images to be inference by AI device in KNEO Pi.

-In the NNM examples, 4 kinds of image producing methods are provided : Read Image File, Webcam, Sensor Module, and RTSP Stream.
+In the NNM examples, four kinds of image producing methods are provided: Read Image File, Webcam, Sensor Module, and RTSP Stream.

 This thread is used for activating the NNM inference process.